Chess-Spyder/pgn4people-poc-demo/README.md

 -->
 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project as a whole is licensed under GNU General Public License, Version 3.
+Any portions of the code in this project that do not require python-chess remain available under the MIT License.
+See the LICENSE.md file for details.